 Store Legos By Color For More Creative Building

-But I’m happy to report that we set up this cart two years ago when he was 11, and here we are a few months from 14 and it still looks exactly the same.
-(Plus a bunch more blocks now, though) Turns out, he really likes having the colors separated.
+But I’m happy to report that we set up a similar (but wider) cart when he was 11, and here we are at age 15 and he still stores them this way.
+Turns out, he really likes having the colors separated.
 He says it makes him want to build with them more because it makes it easier to find what he needs.

 Storing Tiny Lego Accessories And Body Parts